cduruk/old.cduruk.github.com/_posts/2011-06-19-nodelists-and-arrays-in-javascript.md

 essentially doing here is borrowing the `slice()` method from the Array's `prototype` and applying it to on NodeList, slicing it from it's beginning, so getting the entire list itself.
 And as `slice()` returns an actual array, we end with a real array, as opposed to a NodeList.
-More explanation on `slice()` works can be found on Robert Sosinski's excellent post on [Binding Scope in JavaScript](http://www.robertsosinski.com/2009/04/28/binding-scope-in-javascript/).
+More explanation on `call()` works can be found on Robert Sosinski's excellent post on [Binding Scope in JavaScript](http://www.robertsosinski.com/2009/04/28/binding-scope-in-javascript/).

 There you have it.
-Except, if you use Internet Explorer, your clever one-liner may not work as expected so you actually have to resort to iterating over your NodeList and putting them into an array.
-Pretty simple:
+Except, if you use Internet Explorer.
+It turns out that Internet Explorer versions before Internet Explorer 9 cannot handle calling `slice()` on NodeLists --and in general behave badly on host object interactions.

+One way to fix that problem is simple create a new array, iterate over your existing NodeList and push things into your new array.

 {% highlight javascript %}
     > var myIEArray = [];